Black Friday Statistics

 Millions of people worldwide spend trillions of dollars every Black Friday and Cyber Monday.
-Each year, Black Friday statistics reveal that the shopping craze during these days isn’t slowing down.
+Each year, Black Friday statistics reveal that the shopping craze during these days isn’t slowing down, even if there is a notable shift online.
 Consumers appreciate the great deals stores offer during the five days between Thanksgiving and Cyber Monday.
-Most consumers use Black Friday sales to purchase gifts for the upcoming holiday season but also to treat themselves.
+Most shoppers use Black Friday sales to purchase gifts for the upcoming holiday season but also to treat themselves.
 Toys, clothing, and electronics are among the top-selling categories during the five-day spending spree.

 Black Friday Statistics (Editor’s Choice)

-- In 2019, 165.8 million Americans shopped between Thanksgiving and Cyber Monday.
+- In 2020, about 186 million Americans shopped during Thanksgiving weekend.

 - One-fifth of Black Friday shoppers spend 90% of their budget on gifts.